-When it comes to media consumption, the sound system is one of the essential components.
+When it comes to media consumption, a sound system is one of the most essential components.
 The watching experience is quite not the same if you watch a video on just a computer screen and an average headphone compared to a full home theater setup.
-Once you tried a home theater setup, you will never go to the simple laptop setup once again.
 This is especially true if you’re into horror and action movies.

 If you’re going to build a home theater, you should probably add a subwoofer.
 These are devices that look just like a speaker but are more efficient in reproducing low-frequency tones, which is simply the bass part of each track.
 Since low-frequency sounds need more significant drivers to be produced efficiently, you can find subwoofers to be towering beside your regular amp or soundbar.

 An excellent subwoofer setup will even make the sound feels like there’s an additional dimension to it.
 In this article, different methods of hooking the subwoofer into the amp will be featured.
 In case you don’t have the LFE connection, there is additional instruction in the last part.

 Why Should You Install A Subwoofer?

 One of the most significant components in a home theater is the subwoofer.
 Whether you’re using a soundbar or a speaker, a sound woofer will make the sound better.
 It is the device that gives you that deep, clean, and tight bass sound that is crucial for those explosive sound effects and heart-stopping jump scares.